Encounters With a Kind Thai Woman

 This woman exuded non-judgment, warmth, kindness, and confidence in herself and in her establishment, and made me feel right at home.

 I took my cute, baby pink cushioned seat and surveyed the scene, which slightly resembled a British teahouse that I used to frequent in San Francisco.
 The late afternoon light filled the entire place, brightening up even the dark cherry wood of the tables and chairs.
 It matched the warmth that I was receiving from Yupa, the proprietress.
 I stayed only for a short time, but the place made such a positive impression on me.
-I knew I would return.
+In fact, I knew I would return.

 I cannot help but feel so incredibly blessed to be in Thailand and to be having these magical interactions with seemingly complete strangers.
 It convinces me evermore that there is so much good left in this world.
 God bless me, indeed.